wp-plugins/amr-ical-events-list/readme.txt

 "syntax error, unexpected T_VARIABLE in...." if you are not on a version of PHP that has the "clone" function.

 1. Download and activate as per usual in wordpress
+2. Copy your calendars ics url (google, facebook, ical.me.com etc) - The ics file feed must be PUBLIC - if you cannot access it in a browser without being logged in, then the plugin will not be able to access it either.
-2. Create a page (or post) and add one or more shortcodes [ largecalendar yoururl.ics ] [ iCal yoururl.ics ] to your page.
+2. Create a page (or post)
+3. add one or more shortcodes [largecalendar yoururl.ics] [iCal yoururl.ics] to your page.
 NB (Ics url NOT As a hyperlink, must be plain text)

 That's it!